 Term life insurance policies are a form of insurance coverage that protects your loved ones in case you die while the policy is in effect.
 If you die before your coverage term ends, your beneficiaries receive the death benefit.
 If you don’t, your policy ends and no benefits are paid out.

 How Does Term Life Insurance Work?

 When you apply for term life insurance, you’ll need to choose which type of policy is right for you and how large your death benefit should be.

-You'll complete an application, which may involve a medical exam, and will pay premiums based on the insurer's assessment of the risk of your passing during the term.
-Your policy will provide coverage in most circumstances if you pass away, although there are some exclusions to be aware of.
+You’ll complete an application, which may involve a medical exam, and you’ll pay premiums based on the insurer’s assessment of the risk of your dying during the term.
+Your policy will provide coverage in most circumstances if you die, although there are some exclusions to be aware of.

 Applying for term life insurance involves providing some details on your health history, age, and gender.
 Most insurers allow you to apply online, but you may need to undergo a medical exam in person.